Gross National Happiness: Definition

+Individuals are then classified by their scores on the indicators, and reported as happy (deeply happy or extensively happy) or not-yet-happy (narrowly happy or unhappy).

 Bhutanese GNH index

 Several scholars have noted that "the values underlying the individual pillars of GNH are defined as distinctly Buddhist," and "GNH constructs Buddhism as the core of the cultural values of the country (of Bhutan).
 They provide the foundation upon which the GNH rests."
-GNH is thus seen as part of the Buddhist Middle Path, where "happiness is accrued from a balanced act rather than from an extreme approach."
+GNH is thus seen as part of the Buddhist Middle Way, where "happiness is accrued from a balanced act rather than from an extreme approach."